codersanjeev/learn-git/basics-of-github.md

 ## Pull request :
 Suppose you like a project and wanna contribute on that .So pull request just a request to the owner of that project to pull your code to his/her project ( You are requesting to project owner " please pull my code and merge it .") .

+### Check the git for geek file to know more practical cli Git commands .
+Try those on your terminal.